Luxe Montecito caught off guard by river of mud and debris in California floods

-In the days before the torrential rains came, authorities in Montecito were worried that residents were suffering from “evacuation fatigue.”
+LOS ANGELES — In the days before the torrential rains came, authorities in the Southern California community of Montecito were worried that residents were suffering from “evacuation fatigue.”

-After fleeing last month’s record-setting wildfire they wondered if locals would go along with future directives to leave their homes.
+After locals were forced to flee during last month’s record-setting wildfire, authorities wondered if they would go along with future directives to leave their homes.

-Those concerns proved tragically on point, as more than a dozen residents of the coastal enclave died in a massive mud and debris flood early Tuesday, after apparently not heeding a voluntary evacuation order.
+Those concerns proved tragically on point as at least 15 people in the coastal enclave were killed early Tuesday in a massive flood of mud and debris, officials said, warning that the death toll could grow as about 24 remain missing and 28 others were injured.
+Many residents, they added, apparently failed to heed an earlier voluntary evacuation order — requiring more than 100 rescues and last-minute evacuations.

-Now a community better known as a sunny vacation retreat and the home of celebrities like Oprah Winfrey and Rob Lowe is facing its second disaster in a month little more than a month, after last month's Thomas Fire.
-And it’s a recovery that could be made more difficult because many of the residents who lost their homes likely did not have flood insurance, according to a local expert.
+Now a community better known as a sunny vacation retreat and the home of celebrities like Oprah Winfrey and Rob Lowe is facing its second disaster in a little more than a month, after December's Thomas Fire.

-“This is most catastrophic thing we have been through,” said Kelly Mahan Herrick, a local realtor and editor at large for the Montecito Journal.
-“People have lost loved ones or had them go missing.
-It’s heartbreaking.
-It’s just shattering.”
+And its recovery could be made more difficult because the neighborhood lies outside a designated flood zone.
+“Most of those homes, I would say, do not have flood insurance,"said Kelly Mahan Herrick, a local realtor and editor at large for The Montecito Journal.

 A map shows that the Santa Barbara County Fire Department made areas north of Highway 192 (also known as Valley Road) mandatory evacuation areas.
 That is in the upland sections of Montecito, closer to where the Thomas Fire cut a resolute path that would see it burn a total of more than 280,000 acres, the largest wildfire in California history.